CalebJohn/infinitemonkeytheorem/content/studies/MountainStudy.md

 Title: Mountain Study
 Date: 2016-02-23 13:53
 Category: Studies
-Tags: processing
+Tags: processing, mountains
+Keywords: procedural
+description: fill this in bucko
-Authors: Clay John
+Authors: Clay
 Summary: A study into a specific art style for a project I am working on

 <script src="scripts/processing.min.js"></script>